GospelBG/ChatPointsTTV/README.md

 > [!TIP]
 >  If needed, you can copy-paste the names of the Channel Points Rewards into a text document for later use.

 3. Set your [config.yml](core/src/main/resources/config.yml) up.
-Adjust the settings and add and setup the actions for rewards, donations...
+Adjust the settings and setup events for rewards, donations...
 You will need to link a Twitch account in order to connect use the Twitch API (the linked account **needs to own/moderate all Twitch channels** set in config.yml) There are two ways to link your Twitch account to the plugin:

     - **Using a key-based authentication** *(recommended)*:
     You will need a Client ID and Access token.
 You can get one mannually or through a website as [Twitch Token Generator](https://twitchtokengenerator.com).
 Make sure to add all the [needed scopes](#twitch-scopes).